robmadeyou/Bloop/Design/Design.md

 ####Visual requirements

 The main aim of the game is to make sure it's visible for everyone, including different sizes of monitors.
 I had decided to make the font size at least 14px large for most cases.
 Most cases would apply for things like informative text and general descriptions.
 How ever for areas like Titles the font size will vary, but will be more than large enough for the user to see clearly what is written.
+All of the menu screens follow an RGB pattern, where all buttons are either red, green or blue, this is done to avoid overusing colors and making sure that nothing is "in your face"